bhavyapaliwal2003/audiophillplayer/README.md

-# Project Name: Audio Player
+# Project Name: Audio Phill Player

 ## Introduction
 This project is a web-based audio player application built with React.
 It allows users to upload multiple audio files, play, pause, and seek through the audio tracks.
 The application features a drag-and-drop interface for reordering tracks and displays the current playback time and total duration of the audio.